-Inside the school itself, there’s a fair bit of wood panelling and brass, giving a traditional and studious feel to the various versatile spaces, including a lecture hall, the imposing Great School and a dining hall that could rival any wedding venue.
-There’s space in abundance – in total there’s actually one acre per pupil on roll, which is quite a prospect.
+Inside the school itself, (where there is ongoing classroom refurbishment), there’s a fair bit of wood panelling and brass, giving a traditional and studious feel to the various versatile spaces, including a lecture hall, the imposing Great School and a dining hall that could rival any wedding venue.
+The site never feels overcrowded – in total there’s actually one acre per pupil on roll, which is quite a prospect.
+My overwhelming feeling when visiting was that students have space to breathe in this privileged position.

 The breathtaking main buildings are supported with a range of striking and thoughtfully-designed buildings housing a swimming pool, science, design and technology, music and art.
 The art studio itself is another show-stopper of a design, with a glass frontage looking out over the Downs to the sea, in a view that couldn’t fail to inspire.
 A Level art students are given their own permanent studio space for the duration, allowing them to really make it their own.

 Lancing is also home to its own Equestrian Centre, established in 2017, as well as a fully working farm, and within this, a smaller farm for the pupils themselves which is beloved of many, especially those wanting to go on to study veterinary medicine.

 The sports pitches are mainly to the front of the campus, set within the seemingly endless acres of grounds that include Astroturf.
 I’m told Lancing is ‘a football school not a rugby school’ but given the abundance of pitches and facilities and the range of sports on offer I’d say it’s an everything school.